saiminh/floter.ink/about.md

 permalink: /about/
 ---

-# Simon Flöter...
+# Simon Flöter

-... is a German artist based in Amsterdam.
+Simon is a German artist based in Amsterdam, the Netherlands.

-His bold style is a result of unhealthy amounts of reading comics and watching the big bad boys do graffity.
+His bold style is a result of consuming unhealthy amounts of indie comics, violent videogames, psychedelic music and scifi movies.

-His unmistakable style has not done much to establish him as one of the most sought after graphic artists or even any kind of artist.
-So far, Simon's clients mostly aren't big brands but the beerstore around the corner.
+Strange fact: Simon can't [woot](https://www.merriam-webster.com/dictionary/woot).
+That's why so many of his images depict screaming figures.